 hair pulling alone affects 1%, or about 3 million people

 in the US .
 BRFBs are highly comorbid.

 Studies have shown that as many as 70% of those with one BRFB will have

 While often impairing, affecting medical health and/or disfiguring, these symptoms are frequently reported but often not observed in clinical settings.
 This makes diagnosis, as well as treatment planning and monitoring, exceedingly difficult.
 Clinicians need data on BFRB frequency and timing for the purposes of diagnosis, treatment planning and monitoring, while patients need immediate, real-time feedback to make behavioral therapies more effective.

 Wrist-worn inertial measurement unit (IMU) sensors and proximity sensors are routinely used to track changes in hand position, but are inadequate for identifying specific locations.
 In a pilot study, we tested whether the addition of thermal sensors increases the accuracy of position tracking for better detection of BFRBs.
-Healthy adult participants simulated BFRBs while wearing the Tingle, which incorporates thermal sensors to monitor BFRBs.
+Healthy adult participants simulated BFRBs while wearing the device, which incorporates thermal sensors to monitor BFRBs.
 The addition of thermal sensor data significantly increased a neural network’s detection accuracy when compared against IMU and proximity sensor data alone.
-This study presents preliminary evidence of the advantage of including thermal sensors and the Tingle wearable device’s potential use in BFRB diagnosis and management.
+This study presents preliminary evidence of the advantage of including thermal sensors and the device’s potential use in BFRB diagnosis and management.